-For example, for a $100,000 interest loan at 4% per annum, your actual repayments are $4,000 a year or $333 a month.
+For example, for a $100,000 interest loan at 4% a year, your actual repayments are $4,000 a year or $333 a month.

-Despite the fact that you’ll be charged a slightly higher interest rate with a non-bank, it’s a strategy that may help you to significantly grow your investment portfolio.
+Some non-bank lenders aren’t regulated by APRA, which means they don’t need to adhere to serviceability rules.
+Despite the fact that you’ll be charged a slightly higher interest rate with a non-bank, it’s a strategy that may help you build your investment portfolio.

 Want to know more?

-Speak with one of our mortgage brokers by calling 1300 889 743 or by completing our free assessment form.
+Speak with one of our mortgage brokers by calling 1300 889 743 or by completing our free online assessment form.

-Alternatively, if it is your deposit that is holding you back, we suggest you read our article ‘Saving for a home deposit: How to budget‘.
+Alternatively, if it is your deposit that is holding you back, we suggest you read our article Saving for a home deposit: How to budget.

 In the end, the lenders make the final decision on maximum purchase price.
 It is best not to commit to purchasing a property until you have pre-approval.